sysr-q/flask-themes2/docs/index.rst

 ============
-Flask-Themes
+Spirits
 ============
-.. currentmodule:: flaskext.themes
+.. currentmodule:: spirits

-Flask-Themes makes it easy for your application to support a wide range of appearances.
+Spirits makes it easy for your application to support a wide range of appearances.

 .. contents::